Clastify logo

 • Temperature: water must be warm but not excessively hot; prolonged high temperatures can disrupt the coral–algal mutualism.

-So the usual pattern is tropical or subtropical seawater that is shallow, clear, warm, and has stable salinity.
-Reefs show adaptation to environment well, because the whole ecosystem depends on the match between coral physiology, algal photosynthesis, and abiotic conditions.
+So the usual setting is tropical or subtropical, shallow, clear, warm seawater with stable salinity.
+Reefs show adaptation to environment well, because the whole ecosystem depends on the match between coral physiology, algal photosynthesis and abiotic conditions.

 Image